Hatsunespica/xdsl-smt/README.md

 mkdir new-transformers
 ```

-To synthesize a single transformer run:
+To synthesize a single transformer, run:

 ```bash
 synth-transfer tests/synth/Operations/And.mlir                \